itucsdb1813/AirlineSSS/docs/source/Developer/sercan.rst

    :name: Airports
    :lines: 89-99

-Planes Table
+*Planes Table*
 --------------

-Fields of Planes Table
+A - Fields of Planes Table
 ^^^^^^^^^^^^^^^^^^^^^^^^

 ==============	=========	=======================	===========	================